10 things to consider when budgeting your first app

 3. Decide whether you want a full-blown app or a Minimum Viable Product (MVP)

 If this is your first time (building an app) you might not exchange your kidneys for a full-blown app.
-These usually cost around 80 to 100 thousand Euro (depending on complexity) and if you’re not sure 2000% that app will make actual money in the next 12 months, a Minimal Viable Product might actually be a better fit – “think big, start small and scale fast”.
+These usually cost around 80 to 100 thousand Euro (depending on complexity) and if you’re not sure 2000% that app will make actual money in the next 12 months, a Minimum Viable Product might actually be a better fit – “think big, start small and scale fast”.

 A well-built, though generic MVP might cost you up to 15 000 EUR per platform (per iOS app or Web app or Android App), it’s easy on your wallet and you still get to test those waters – without drowning.